Director, Research Outreach and Compliance

 Memorial Sloan Kettering Cancer Center

 We are excited to present to you the newest resource that the Society of Research Administrators International adds to the Research Administration community as open source.
 Next to the monthly newsletter Catalyst and the award winning bi-annual Journal of Research Administration, we have made available a new open source toolkit: the Research Integrity Toolkit.
 The toolkit was developed last year with funding from ORI IR160026-01-00 - “Supporting responsible research organizations: a framework for engaged research managers and administrators.”
-We are excited to debut the toolkit at the upcoming intensive training in Milwaukee, July 16-17: The Intersection of Research Integrity and Compliance in Research Management.
+We were excited to debut the toolkit at the recent intensive training in Milwaukee, The Intersection of Research Integrity and Compliance in Research Management.
 The Toolkit is meant to be a living resource – one that will grow and change over time with input from the end-user community of research management professionals.

 Supporting Responsible Research Organizations: A framework for engaged research managers and administrators